Unravel-Mobile/Unravel/UnravelApp/readme.md

 Unravel Mobile® offers an alternative to the traditinal method of recording destressing events, which a lot of times by the time the oportunity of putting pen to paper finally arrives the emotions are not the same; Unravel Mobile® offers the user the opportunity to log how they are feeling at the touch of a couple of buttons.

 ## **Usage**
-A user may have gone thru an experience that left them in a state of elevated anxiety, for example.
+A user may have gone through an experience that left them in a state of elevated anxiety, for example.
 Said user will have the opportunity to save:

 A title:
     'Uncle Bob does not stop talking'
 A Situation